 You can contact the pharmacy or location where you received your first series to schedule your booster shot.
 Or visit the CDC website to locate a different provider.

 Booster shots are essential for staying safe and reinforcing herd immunity.
-When you get your booster shot, you may feel similar to your initial immunization or not.
+You may feel similar to your initial immunization when you get your booster shot.
 Symptoms — and their intensity — may vary based on factors such as:

 In addition, there is still a lot to learn about the Omicron mutation, and experts are unsure if current booster shots will protect fully vaccinated individuals from it.
 Therefore, the public is encouraged to stay on top of their booster shots to prevent more mutations from occurring.